tarheelfan/work/trettin_benjamin-1.05/README.md

-Assignment 1.01 - Dungeon Generation
+Assignment 1.05 - User Interface with Ncurses

 SETUP

 Run 'make' inside the trettin_benjamin.assignment-1.05 directory to build the project.
-Can also run 'make Clean' to clean the repo.
+     --You can also run 'make Clean' to clean the repo--

 Running Source Code